Eastern Mediterranean conifer–sclerophyllous–broadleaf forests: Flora

 Major plant communities in the ecoregion include broadleaf sclerophyllous shrublands (maquis and garrigue), pine forests (chiefly of Turkish pine (Pinus brutia) and Aleppo pine (Pinus halepensis)), and dry oak (Quercus spp.) woodlands and steppes.

 Turkish pine is more common in the Turkish coastal region, and Aleppo pine in the Levant.
 Neither pine is found naturally in the eastern Mesopotamian part of the ecoregion.

 Maquis is found on coastal slopes in southern Anatolia and along the Levantine coast.
 Maquis is an open-canopied evergreen woodland, with an understory of shrubs, herbs, grasses, and geophytes.
 The predominant trees are olive (Olea europea), carob (Cerotonia siliqua), Palestine oak (Quercus calliprinos, sometimes classified as Q. coccifera subsp. calliprinos), pistacio (Pistacia terebinthus, sometimes classified as P. palaestina), lentisk (P. lenticus), and Arbutus andrachne.
 Much of the maquis has been degraded by frequent fires and over-grazing.

 The eastern and southernmost portions of the ecoregion are mostly low shrubland and grassland with a semi-desert character.

 Fauna

 The golden jackal (Canis aureus) has become the top predator in most of the ecoregion.
 The Caracal (Caracal caracal) can be found in the shrublands and mountains, and wild boar (Sus scrofa) in woodlands and forests.
-The eastern portion of the ecoregion has scattered populations of striped hyaena (Hyaena hyaena) and Persian gazelle (Gazella subgutturosa).
+The eastern portion of the ecoregion has scattered populations of striped hyaena (Hyaena hyaena) and vulnerable Arabian goitered gazelle (Gazella subgutturosa).
+Also scattered are populations of the European badger (Meles meles) and the Dorcas gazelle (Gazella dorcas).

-The large predators lion (Panthera leo), Syrian brown bear (Ursus arctos syriacus), wolf (Canis lupus), and cheetah (Acinonyx jubatus) have been mostly or completely extirpated from over-hunting and habitat loss.
+The large predators lion (Panthera leo), Syrian brown bear (Ursus arctos syriacus), Arabian wolf (Canis lupus), and cheetah (Acinonyx jubatus) have been mostly or completely extirpated from over-hunting and habitat loss.